PrefectHQ/prefect/docs/tutorials/deployments.md

 To create a deployment from an existing flow script using the CLI, there are just a few steps:

-1. Use the `prefect deployment build` Prefect CLI command to create a deployment definition YAML file - by default this step also uploads your flow script and any supporting files to storage, if you've specified storage for the deployment.
+1. Use the `prefect deployment build` Prefect CLI command to create a deployment definition YAML file.
+By default this step also uploads your flow script and any supporting files to storage, if you've specified storage for the deployment.
-1. Optionally, before applying you can edit the deployment YAML file to include additional settings that are not easily specified via CLI flags.
+1. Optionally, before applying, you can edit the deployment YAML file to include additional settings that are not easily specified via CLI flags.
 1. Use the `prefect deployment apply` Prefect CLI command to create the deployment with the Prefect Orion server based on the settings in the deployment YAML file.

 ### Build a deployment definition